organix/crlf/VO.md

 #### `VO.ensure <boolean>`

-If the parameter value is `true`, return the target, otherwise throw an exception.
+Throw an exception if the parameter value is not `true`.

 ### Value methods